-- Limiting resident group activities to no more than 10 people while also practicing social distancing and use of facemasks.
-Activities are also live streamed.
+- Resident group activities are starting to resume while also practicing social distancing and use of facemasks.
+Some activities are also live streamed.

 - Residents are encouraged to remain in their room when not attending an activity, therapy or exercise.